South Yarra railway station

-South Yarra railway station is a commuter railway station and the junction point for the Cranbourne, Frankston, Pakenham and Sandringham lines, part of the Melbourne railway network.
+South Yarra station is a railway station operated by Metro Trains Melbourne on the Frankston and Sandringham lines, part of the Melbourne rail network.
 It serves the southern Melbourne suburb of South Yarra in Victoria, Australia.

 South Yarra is a ground-level premium station featuring six platforms, with two island platforms and two side platforms accessible by an overground concourse.
 It opened on 22 December 1860.